bksamsung/developer-tools/README.md

 ![image](https://github.com/user-attachments/assets/b2cd476f-1add-47a6-8a42-bc77e6da578e)

-To be able to bind the proxy port (1080) you need to run the app as the administrator.
+To be able to bind the proxy port (1080) you need to run the app as the administrator.fdsfdsfsd

 Requrements to build: